inkline/inkline.io/content/docs/components/dropdown.md

 ::

 ### Nested Dropdowns
-Inkline allows you to have virtually infinite recursive dropdown submenus structure by defining a `<i-dropdown>` inside of another dropdown's body.
+Inkline allows you to have virtually infinite recursive dropdown submenus structure by defining a `<IDropdown>` inside of another dropdown's body.
 This awesome feature gives you great design flexibility.

 ::ContentTabs
 #preview